Jeff Buckley and Australia 1995-6

 The Real Reason Jeff Buckley Died, James Hargreaves Guitar, 12 February 2025, YouTube, duration: 34.09 minutes.

-Australian audiences therefore seem to have experienced Jeff Buckley at his best, just prior to a decline which would tragically remove him for ever from popular and large scale concert audiences.
+Australian audiences therefore seem to have experienced Jeff Buckley at his best, just prior to a mental decline which would tragically result in an early death.

 ------------------